Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory

 \section{Conclusion}

-In this work, we have provided a comprehensive geometric theory for the remarkable compression robustness of high-capacity KLR-trained Hopfield networks.
-Our analysis revealed that the network's contrasting responses to quantization and sparsity originate from a dualistic representation: a dense, bimodal structure in the parameter space and a sparse functional mapping in the input space.
+In this work, we presented a geometric interpretation of the compression robustness observed in high-capacity KLR Hopfield networks.
+Our analysis showed that the contrasting responses to quantization and sparsity arise from a dual representation: a dense, bimodal structure in parameter space and a sparse functional mapping in the input space.

-Theoretically, we explained the emergence of this structure through a spontaneous symmetry breaking mechanism.
-Empirically, we established the robustness of this geometry through a quantitative scaling analysis, which revealed a predictable power-law degradation.
-Our findings characterize the ``Ridge of Optimization'' not merely as a high-performance region, but as a critical ``sweet spot'': a geometrically stable state that self-organizes to the brink of the capacity limit.
-This principle of ``sparse function, dense representation'' at the edge of stability may offer a new perspective on achieving robustness and efficiency in both artificial and biological neural systems.
+From a theoretical perspective, we interpreted the emergence of this structure through a spontaneous symmetry breaking mechanism.
+Empirically, quantitative scaling analysis revealed a predictable power-law relationship governing the degradation induced by quantization.
+Our findings further suggest that the ``Ridge of Optimization'' is not merely a high-performance region, but a critical operating regime located near the transition to memory overload.
+In this regime, the network combines geometric stability with high memory capacity.
+The principle of ``sparse function, dense representation'' may therefore provide a useful perspective for understanding robust and efficient computation in both artificial and biological neural systems.

-Finally, our findings overturn the assumption that kernel methods are computationally too expensive for edge deployment.
-By leveraging low-precision quantization, massive speedups and memory reduction are achievable without sacrificing storage capacity.
-This work establishes KLR-trained Hopfield networks as a prime candidate for next-generation neuromorphic hardware, bridging the gap between high-dimensional theoretical models and their practical, efficient implementation.
+Finally, the present results suggest that kernel-based associative memories may be implemented efficiently on low-power hardware through low-precision quantization.
+Significant reductions in memory usage and computational cost are achievable while largely preserving retrieval performance.
+These findings indicate that KLR Hopfield networks are a promising candidate for neuromorphic and edge-oriented memory systems.

 \funding Not applicable.

 \conflictsofinterest The author declares no competing interests.

 \authorcontribution The sole author contributed to the present work.